 Lee Maracle reflects on her legacy as one of Canada's most influential Indigenous writers

 Since then Maracle has written many more award-winning and critically acclaimed books in almost every genre.
-Her novel Celia's Song is a nominee for the 2020 Neustadt International Prize.
+Her novel Celia's Song was a nominee for the 2020 Neustadt International Prize.
 This prestigious award, often referred to as the American Nobel, is given every two years to a poet, novelist or playwright in recognition of their body of work and comes with a purse of $50,000 (U.S.).

 Retelling the sea serpent story